stormpath/stormpath-documentation/source/reference.rst

     * - ``accounts``
       - String (:ref:`Link <about-links>`)
       - N/A
-      - A link to a Collection of all the Accounts mapped to this Application.
+      - A link to a Collection of all the :ref:`Accounts <ref-account>` mapped to this Application. (see note :ref:`below <application-accounts-note>`)

     * - ``groups``
       - String (:ref:`Link <about-links>`)
       - N/A
-      - A link to a Collection of all the Groups mapped to this Application.
+      - A link to a Collection of all the :ref:`Groups <ref-group>` mapped to this Application.

     * - ``accountStoreMappings``
       - String (:ref:`Link <about-links>`)
       - N/A
-      - A link to the collection of all Account Store Mappings for this Application.
+      - A link to the collection of all :ref:`Account Store Mappings <ref-account-store-mapping>` for this Application.

     * - ``loginAttempts``
       - String (:ref:`Link <about-links>`)